gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

    .. figure:: /images/2015-07-21_Leonard_Nimoy_William_Shatner_Star_Trek_1968.jpg
       :alt: An image of Leonard Nimoy and Willian Shatner standing side by side as Spock and Kirk from the Star Trek series.
 A model of the star ship Enterprise is in the foreground.

-      Spock and Kirk. "`Leonard Nimoy William Shatner Star Trek 1968 <https://commons.wikimedia.org/wiki/File:Leonard_Nimoy_William_Shatner_Star_Trek_1968.JPG>`_", by NBC Television, in the public domain, from Wikimedia Commons.
+      Spock and Kirk. "`Leonard Nimoy William Shatner Star Trek 1968 <https://commons.wikimedia.org/wiki/File:Leonard_Nimoy_William_Shatner_Star_Trek_1968.JPG>`_," by NBC Television, in the public domain, from Wikimedia Commons.

-Some of the funniest moments of the show are his arguments with the irascible Dr. McCoy, who calls him an "unfeeling automaton" and "the most cold-blooded man [he's] ever known".
+Some of the funniest moments of the show are his arguments with the irascible Dr. McCoy, who calls him an "unfeeling automaton" and "the most cold-blooded man [he's] ever known."
 To which Spock responds: "Why, thank you, Doctor."
 [1]_

 As a Vulcan, Spock's life is ruled by logic.
 Although he does feel emotions, they are deeply repressed.
 His speech pattern is very detached, almost clinical.
 Because of his logical and utilitarian perspective, Spock often appears dismissive, cold-hearted, or just plain rude to his fellow shipmates.